-McIlroy is clubhouse leader at Bay Hill
+McIlroy leads after Bay Hill round one

-Arnold Palmer Invitational: McIlroy takes early clubhouse lead at Bay Hill
+Arnold Palmer Invitational: Rory McIlroy leads by two after firing opening seven-under 65 at Bay Hill

 Last updated on .From the section Golf

-Rory McIlroy shot an opening seven-under-par 65 to take the clubhouse lead at the Arnold Palmer Invitational.
+Rory McIlroy shot an opening round of seven-under-par 65 to lead after round one of the Arnold Palmer Invitational.

 McIlroy has one victory and four top-10 finishes from his seven previous appearances at the Bay Hill event.

-The Northern Irishman leads American Beau Hossler, JJ Spaun and Billy Horschel by two shots.
+The Northern Irishman leads American Beau Hossler, J J Spaun and Billy Horschel by two shots.

-Graeme McDowell, Sungjae Im, Will Zalatoris and Adam Scott are a further shot adrift on four under after being among the early starters.
+Graeme McDowell, Sungjae Im, Will Zalatoris, Charles Howell III, Adam Scott and Ian Poulter are a further shot adrift on four under.

 "I think you turn up at any course where you've had success and automatically you're going to have some confidence coming in," said world number five McIlroy after his round.